sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 #### Macsec enabled on all interfaces and the DUT is rebooted

 - Check the macsec docker comes up and macsec sessions are established.

+#### Individual Neighbor Reboot

+Have a single neighbor reboot and verify MACsec link re-establishes with DUT.
+1: Configure Macsec between neighbor and DUT
+2: Save config on neighbor and reboot
+3: Verify macsec connection is re-established after reboot